SomonOlimzoda/Cyclistic/README.md

 ### Key takeaways

-*	Total average trip duration is 44.9 mins for casuals and 16.1 mins for members
+*	Total average trip duration is 44.9 mins casuals, 16.1 mins members
 * Whether being a member or casual rider, Saturday is the day when bikes are rented most
 * Casuals spend more time despite the fewer rides and vice versa for members
 * On weekends, members ride less than casual riders